Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

-Practical implementations of QKD over long distances are mainly impeded by photon loss in optical fiber.
-The loss of photons leads to an exponential decrease of the secure key rate with fiber distance, limiting the maximal key exchange distance to a few hundred km in optical fiber \cite{neumann2022continuous}.
+Practical implementations of QKD over long distances are mainly impeded by photon loss in optical fibers.
+The loss of photons leads to an exponential decrease of the SKR with fiber distance, limiting the maximal key exchange distance to a few hundred kilometers in optical fiber~\cite{neumann2022continuous}.
 This is the case for a direct fiber connection between Alice and Bob.
 An alternative approach is the division of the total distance between Alice and Bob into several segments.
-The loss in each of these segments is now exponentially reduced, which overall leads to a substantial improvement in the secure key rate between Alice and Bob.
+The loss in each of these segments is reduced exponentially, leading to a substantial improvement in the SKR between Alice and Bob.
 There are two fundamentally different approaches which make use of this segmentation.
 The first approach is known as a trusted repeater, where each of the nodes connecting two segments performs a full QKD protocol and the resulting key is relayed to other segments.
 While this indeed increases the possible transmission distance indefinitely, each node reads out the key, which necessitates absolute trust in each node.
-The second approach is known as a quantum repeater~\cite{Briegel1998}.
+The second approach is known as a quantum repeater~\cite{Briegel1998, Azuma2023}.
 Here, adjacent nodes are supplied with entangled photons which are stored in quantum memories.
 Once the quantum memories of all nodes are loaded, nested entanglement swapping is performed in order to entangle the end nodes which belong to Alice and Bob.
-With entanglement at hand, Alice and Bob can now perform any quantum communication protocol using entanglement as a resource.
+With entanglement at hand, Alice and Bob can now perform any quantum communication protocol using entanglement as a resource~\cite{Horodecki2009a}.

-SiC devices are natural candidates for this purpose, since quantum repeater stations must facilitate the storage of qubits over long periods of time and process stored qubits for entanglement distillation \cite{bennett1996purification}.
+SiC devices are natural candidates for this purpose, since quantum repeater stations must facilitate the storage of qubits over long periods of time and process stored qubits for entanglement distillation~\cite{bennett1996purification}.
 Despite their potential, current SiC devices, as well as other quantum memory platforms, are unable to fulfill the stringent requirements of quantum repeaters, let alone the necessary error correction or entanglement distillation overheads, and therefore fail to outperform direct transmission of photons.
-However, there are QKD protocols which exhibit a quantum memory enhancement without requiring a full-fledged quantum repeater chain \cite{Azuma2022,Rozpdek2019}.
+However, there are QKD protocols which exhibit a quantum memory enhancement without requiring a fully-fledged quantum repeater chain~\cite{Azuma2022,Rozpdek2019}.